RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Exod.md

 ## Chapter 30

 <sup>1</sup> “You shall make an altar to burn incense on.
 You shall make it of acacia wood.
-<sup>2</sup> <sup>a</sup>and its width a cubit.
+<sup>2</sup> Its length shall be a cubit,<sup>a</sup> and its width a cubit.
 It shall be square, and its height shall be two cubits.
 Its horns shall be of one piece with it.
 <sup>3</sup> You shall overlay it with pure gold, its top, its sides around it, and its horns; and you shall make a gold molding around it.
 <sup>4</sup> You shall make two golden rings for it under its molding; on its two ribs, on its two sides you shall make them; and they shall be for places for poles with which to bear it.
 <sup>5</sup> You shall make the poles of acacia wood, and overlay them with gold.